 A passel of lights and additional decorations, like wreaths and trees, are needed to round out most displays.
 Regular lights can turn off and on using a controller, but look for some with special features.
 Items include ropes, icicle strands, and outdoor inflatables.

-- Gemmy Lightshow Color Changing Icicle Light String features multiple animated light effects.
-Pick up a 24 count strand for around $50.
+- Gemmy Lightshow Color Changing Icicle Light String features 8 light show effects and 12 colors.
+Pick up a strand at Home Depot for around $25.

-- Crown's chasing multi-color rope light operates on a 1 bulb/circuit for about $115.
+- Crown's chasing rope light operates on a 1 bulb/circuit.
 The "chase" uses one light on, one light off to create the effect.
+You'll need a 3-circuit control for the chaser.
+The cost is about $43 with shipping calculated at checkout.

 Whether you want a bit of additional sparkle or a light show extravaganza, pick up design ideas for your animated Christmas lights from these displays.